FOSSforlife/music-production-guide/README.md

     - [FL Studio](https://www.image-line.com) (Mac, Windows) - Popular with electronic and hip hop musicians.
 LIFETIME free upgrades at a cheap one-time price, which no other DAW on this list currently offers, a promise they've kept for over 20 years.
 I started out with this, but ended up liking Bitwig, Ableton, and Reaper a lot more.
     - [Cakewalk](https://www.bandlab.com/products/cakewalk) (Windows only) - Free DAW.
 Tried it a while ago and didn't care much for it, but some people seem to like it.
 Try it out, but don't let price be the sole determining factor.
   - In addition, when it comes to electronic composition and sound design (NOT mixing and mastering), some people prefer to use a "DAW-less" setup.
 This could involve using hardware sequencers/synths/drum machines, coding environments like Super Collider, virtual modular environments like VCV Rack, or a combination of all of the above.
 Don't spend your time on this if you're just starting out, but take note for future reference that these tools exist.
-- Free virtual instruments and guitar amps: [Komplete Start](https://www.native-instruments.com/en/products/komplete/bundles/komplete-start/)
+- Free virtual instruments and guitar amps: [Komplete Start](https://www.native-instruments.com/en/products/komplete/bundles/komplete-start/) by Native Instruments
   - Comes with the [Guitar Rig 6 Player](https://www.native-instruments.com/en/products/komplete/guitar/guitar-rig-6-player/) virtual amp software, some drum kits (in the Kontakt Factory Selection), and [much more](https://www.native-instruments.com/en/products/komplete/bundles/komplete-start/included-products/).
-- A mixing/mastering plugin suite: iZotope Neutron and Ozone Standard (includes EQ, compressor, exciter, transient shaper, and more)
+- A mixing/mastering plugin suite: iZotope [Neutron](https://www.izotope.com/en/products/neutron.html) and [Ozone](https://www.izotope.com/en/products/ozone.html) Standard (includes EQ, compressor, exciter, transient shaper, and more)
   - If you can only afford one, get Neutron.
 You won't need Ozone until you're ready to master, in other words putting final touches on your audio for publishing.
   - If you're using Ableton Live, just start with the built-in mixing/mastering plugins, as those are very high quality.
   - Neutron + Ozone: